Skip to main content

 Adding a workflow status badge

 A status badge shows whether a workflow is currently failing or passing.
 A common place to add a status badge is in the README.md file of your repository, but you can add it to any web page you'd like.
 By default, badges display the status of your default branch.
-You can also display the status of a workflow run for a specific branch or event using the branch and event query parameters in the URL.
+If there are no workflow runs on your default branch, it will display the status of the most recent run across all branches.
+You can display the status of a workflow run for a specific branch or event using the branch and event query parameters in the URL.

 Screenshot of a workflow status badge.
 The left side contains the octocat logo and "GitHub Actions Demo", the name of the workflow.
 The right half is green with the text "passing."